Choosing a Stair Runner Carpet: A Definitive Buyer's Guide

 Cons: Natural fibers will resort to their original color and darken or lighten as they age.

-Some fibers can be too slippery to use as a stair carpeting.
+Some plant fibers can be too slippery to use as a stair carpeting.

 Synthetic Carpet Fibers